-With a new decade upon us,

-a range of demographic,

-economic, social and

-technology shifts are

-changing the way we live

-and operate around the

-looks at the significant trends and forces affecting consumers and small businesses, and those who serve them, over the next decade.
+With a new decade upon us, a range of demographic, economic, social and technology shifts are changing the way we live and operate around the world.
+The Intuit 2020 report looks at the significant trends and forces affecting consumers and small businesses, and those who serve them, over the next decade.